first thing to mention is that the M4/3 line uses the same sensor size

 older 4/3 line of lenses

-can be used by using the MMF-1/2/3 adapters or the
+can be used by using the MMF-2 adapter or the

-MMF-1/2/3, any of those adapters can be used on Olympus or Panasonic
+either adapter can be used on Olympus or Panasonic M4/3 bodies.
+The

 auto focus may be a lot slower with some of the 4/3 lenses.
 The latest

-version of this adaper is the MMF-3 which is weather proofed to suit the
+version of this adaper is the MMF-3 which is weather proof to suit the

 weather proof E-M5 camera.
 The